(Photo courtesy of NetPS Plant Finder)

 A unique evergreen garden shrub featuring small, bristly dark green needles held tightly along irregular wide-spreading branches, for a rather odd and interesting effect; needs organic, acidic soil, adequate moisture and shelter from drying winds

-Hussii Hemlock has dark green foliage which emerges light green in spring.
+Hussii Hemlock is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has dark green evergreen foliage which emerges light green in spring.
 The needles remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Hussii Hemlock is a multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.